Love is a fine thing, but gets old quick. The only true solution to making it last is doing things you absolutely hate.

 It’s a fact of life.
 Even the most opinionated, knowledgeable or hilarious will eventually plateau, and with it comes feelings of dislike.
 Your/their performance days are over.
 We’re in syndication.
 All that’s left to do is the cash the romantic cheques.
 As we’re promised, death, taxes and pleasures of the flesh; it’s an obvious truth that the longer you spend your time with someone, the higher likelihood that you’ll witness the symptoms.
 As my grandson called it: “same story syndrome”.

 But he’s a fool for one particular reason.
-That syndrome is not a condition, but rather the root for something more meaningful.
+That syndrome is not a condition, but rather the symptoms of something more meaningful.
 The fundamental part of a relationship is acting that you’re as interested as you were, the first time you heard that story, especially in a social setting.
 Within the boundaries of your own space, you are free to be yourself, but in meeting new people, it behooves you to act properly when your “one” dusts off the A-material, as they had once done for you.
 But instead of coughing as the ancient dust invades your sinus, one must act as interested as you were the first time, even if you can move your lips along with the narrative.

 Now, don’t get me wrong.
 The paprika of love is pushing each other into new areas of interest, where one walks into the unknown with someone they truly know, but every day can’t be skydiving and Marcel Proust.
 Sometimes what’s required is stoic amnesia at a Friday evening soiree you’re attending against your will.